 ABOUT ME

-I am an experienced primary school teacher and a qualified mindfulness educator with a strong commitment to promoting positive mental health and well-being in young children, teenagers, and adults.
-I successfully led Personal, Social, Health and Economic Education (PSHE) in school for nearly ten years.
-I am now the Oracy Lead at my school, a role I consider vital for embedding pupil voice throughout the curriculum.
-Mindfulness and oracy work hand in hand: by helping pupils become more aware of their thoughts and feelings, they are better able to communicate clearly, listen attentively, and confidently express their values in any situation.
+I am an experienced primary school teacher and a qualified mindfulness educator with a strong commitment to promoting positive mental health and wellbeing in children, young people, and adults.
+I successfully led Personal, Social, Health and Economic Education (PSHE) within a school setting for almost a decade and am currently the Oracy Lead, a role I consider central to embedding pupil voice and effective communication across the curriculum.

 Please feel free to get in touch if you would like to find out more about me and what I can offer you, your family, or your school.